The Generation of Evil: Critical reception

 In a 2022 review, Darius Voitukevičius of Delfi.lt wrote that The Generation of Evil is "high-caliber, unpredictable, tense, and the most mature film by Vėlyvis, who has proven that not only Scandinavians have the talent to create strong detective cinema".

-In a separate article, the publication wrote that the "Scandinavian noir film has made an attempt to show the work of law enforcement officers (...) without sugarcoating and exaggerated heroism".
+In a separate article, the publication wrote that the "Scandinavian noir film has attempted to show the work of law enforcement officers (...) without sugarcoating and exaggerated heroism".

 Milda Govedaitè with 15min wrote, "Director Emilis Vėlyvis has seemingly decided to abandon the adult-only jokes of his earlier films and move on with a mature, solid criminal detective story this time around", adding, "It is possible that we have not seen such a cruel Lithuanian film before".

 The Generation of Evil won the Reims Polar Audience Award in 2022.